• Skip to primary navigation

 • Salt & Pepper - Always

-Optional swaps: cauliflower florets instead of potatoes, hot sauce for extra kick, or shredded mozzarella for stretch.
+Optional swaps: cauliflower florets instead of potatoes, hot sauce for extra kick, or shredded mozzarella for stretch, and consider simple party starters like tangy deviled eggs for parties.

 How to Make This Buffalo Chicken Bake